KKgithub0/Spider-for-brand/README.md

 jingdong_spider.py is a simple spider on jd.com, it's mission is to grasp all categories on homepage.
-58_spider.py aimes to grasp some companies of 58 local training institutions. autohome_spider.py is a spider on autohome.com, grasp car brand with selected type and price.
+58_spider.py aimes to grasp some companies of 58 local training institutions. autohome_spider.py is a spider on autohome.com, grasp car brand with selected type and price. quna_hotel_spider.py grasps all hotel brand in beijing at different star degree.
+To be continued.